vfarcic/devops24/manuscript/08-jenkins-cd.md

     --from-file ../k8s-specs/cluster/jenkins/secrets
 ```

-Let's list the Charts running inside the cluster and thus confirm that `prod-env` was indeed deployed.
+Let's list the Charts running inside the cluster and thus confirm that `prod` was indeed deployed.

 ```bash
 helm ls